 Creative placemaking integrates arts, culture, and design activities into efforts that strengthen communities.
 Creative placemaking requires partnership across sectors, deeply engages the community, involves artists, designers and culture bearers, and helps to advance local economic, physical, and/or social change, ultimately laying the groundwork for systems change.
 This definition is intentionally open and broad because creative placemaking draws on all artistic disciplines, and can be deployed as a strategy to address a wide range of community issues or challenges from public health to safety, economic development to housing.

-Arts, culture, and design activities can help to:
+Arts, culture, and design can help to strengthen communities by:

-- Bring new attention to or elevate key community assets and issues, voices of residents, local history, or cultural infrastructure.
+- Bringing new attention to or elevate key community assets and issues, voices of residents, local history, or cultural infrastructure.

-- Inject new or additional energy, resources, activity, people, or enthusiasm into a place, community issue, or local economy.
+- Injecting new or additional energy, resources, activity, people, or enthusiasm into a place, community issue, or local economy.

-- Envision new possibilities for a community or place - a new future, a new way of overcoming a challenge, or approaching problem-solving.
+- Envisioning new possibilities for a community or place - a new future, a new way of overcoming a challenge, or approaching problem-solving.

-- Connect communities, people, places, and economic opportunity via physical spaces or new relationships.
+- Connecting communities, people, places, and economic opportunity via physical spaces or new relationships.